Mental Health

 Dependence on Substances

 Maybe you reach for alcohol, marijuana, or even shopping as a way to relax or escape stress.
 It can start out feeling like a normal habit, but you might notice it’s becoming something you rely on to feel energized or less anxious.
-“I need a drink to relax enough to socialize,” or “I can’t unwind without that extra glass of wine.”
+“I need to have enough energy to socialize,” or “I can’t unwind without that extra glass of wine.”
 If this sounds familiar, it could be a sign that something deeper is going on.
+We now understand that a substance (or an action) can actually function like a maternal caregiver- it can soothe us when we are overstimulated and also give us courage when we feel insecure or scared. (ever heard of liquid courage?).
+If this is the case, then a person can develop a psychological dependency on the substance or behavior beyond just the chemical dependency, and that makes addiction more complicated.
+But it also points to a legitimate need for a kind of attachment to a caregiver that might have been missing for you.

 Reliance on Constant Validation

 It’s easy to get caught up in seeking approval, whether it’s through social media likes, dating apps, or always being the one to help others.
 You might catch yourself checking your phone over and over, waiting for a reply, or feeling anxious about whether you’re doing enough to please others.
-It can be exhausting, but you deserve to feel good without constant outside validation.
+It can be exhausting, but you deserve to feel good without constant outside validation, and this can reveal profound difficulties in maintaining good self-esteem, which is the bedrock of being able to take risks.
+Constant validation works to cover up the feeling of not existing or being invisible that is intolerable.
+If you are validated than you exist and can feel good, and if you can’t, then something terrible happens.

 Hiding Your True Behaviors